This consultation has now closed.

 To have your say, you can:

-- fill our online feedback form
+- fill in our online feedback form at the bottom of this page

 - scan and email your completed form to wrhadeed@aucklandcouncil.govt.nz